-Find out what a profit and loss account is, where to find it in FreeAgent, and how to filter it so you see only the figures you need.
+Find out what a P&L account is, where to find it in FreeAgent, and how to filter it so you see only the figures you need.

 A "profit and loss account" is simply an accounting term for the story of your business's trading during a given period of time.
 It shows your business's income from sales, bank interest, and other income such as the online filing incentive, less its expenses.
 Expenses might be those directly linked to your sales, such as buying goods to sell to your customers, or they might be more general administrative expenses, such as buying stationery, or paying your accountant.